-I expressed that practicing in a state without yet meeting their qualifications would not be in the best interest of the patients, the organization or myself.
-She explained that at X Organization, it was normal for a Nurse to go to a state they are not yet licensed in, and instead of practicing as a Nurse, they would practice as ‘health coach’.
+I expressed that I felt practicing in a state without yet meeting their qualifications would not be in the best interest of the patients, the organization, the company we were contracted with, or myself.
+She explained that at X Organization, it was normal for Nurses to go to a state they are not yet licensed in, and instead of practicing as a Nurse, they would practice as ‘health coach’.

 I WAS CONFUSED